Destinations Greece Athens

 The default base · Tree-lined streets · The boutique-hotel zone

-The residential triangle behind the Acropolis Museum that became the default base and stayed livable because the locals never left.
+The residential triangle behind the Acropolis Museum that became the default base and stayed livable because the people who live there never left.
 Eight minutes to the Acropolis, walkable to Plaka and Pangrati.
 Low-rise mid-century blocks, a real bakery (Takis) on Veikou, cocktail rooms on Drakou.
 Stay here.

 Stay here8 min to AcropolisReal residential street